sighupio/fury-kubernetes-on-premises/docs/releases/unreleased.md

-# On Premises module release v1.32.3
+# On Premises module release vTBD

 Welcome to the latest release of `on-premises` module of [`Kubernetes Fury Distribution`](https://github.com/sighupio/fury-distribution) maintained by SIGHUP team.